-- 4.1.1.7 The Lessee must ensure that all vessel operators are briefed to ensure they are familiar with the requirements specified in 4.1.1. - 4.1.2 Marine Trash and Debris Prevention.
-The Lessee must ensure that vessel operators, employees, and contractors actively engaged in activity in support of plan (i.e., SAP and/or COP) submittal are briefed on marine trash and debris awareness and elimination, as described in the BSEE NTL No. 2012-G01 ("Marine Trash and Debris Awareness and Elimination") or any NTL that supercedes this NTL, except that the Lessor will not require the Lessee, vessel operators, employees, and contractors to undergo formal training or post placards.
-The Lessee must ensure that these vessel operator employees and contractors are made aware of the environmental and socioeconomic impacts associated with marine trash and debris and their responsibilities for ensuring that trash and debris are not intentionally or accidentally discharged into the marine environment.
-The above-referenced NTL provides information the Lessee may use for this awareness training.
+4.1.2 Marine Trash and Debris Prevention.
+The Lessee must ensure that vessel operators, employees and contractors actively engaged site characterization activities performed in support of plan (i.e., SAP and/or COP) submittal are briefed on marine trash and debris awareness and elimination, as described in the BOEM Gulf of Mexico Region's Notice to Lessees (NTL) No. 2007-G03, except that the Lessor will not require the Lessee, vessel operators, employees and contractors to undergo formal training or post placards.

+The Lessee must ensure that vessel operator employees, and contractors are made aware of the environmental and socioeconomic impacts associated with marine trash and debris and their responsibilities for ensuring that trash and debris are not intentionally or accidentally discharged into the marine environment.
+The abovereferenced NTL provides information the Lessee may use for this awareness training.